Michael Terry (serial killer): Trials and imprisonment

 Shortly after his arrest, Terry admitted to having sex and killing all six victims, but claimed that he had done so in self-defense following arguments over payment.
 Nevertheless, he was brought to a trial on murder charges, with a jury composed of three men and nine women.
 At his trial, Terry revoked his previous statement and confession, claiming that he had confessed because the police officers would not believe him either way.
 Regardless, he was found guilty and convicted in the murders of Richard Williams and Curtis Brown, receiving two consecutive life terms for each.

 The following year, Terry was brought to trial for the murder of George Willingham.
-Despite the efforts of the prosecutors to gain the death penalty, citing the aggraviting circumstances in this murder, Justice John Langford imposed a third life term on Terry.
+Despite the efforts of the prosecutors to seek the death penalty, citing the aggravating circumstances in this murder, Justice John Langford imposed a third life term on Terry.
 In order to avoid further trials, Terry later pled guilty to the remaining murders, for which he was given three additional consecutive life terms.
 He was then imprisoned, remaining incarcerated as of October 2021.